HGHimself/rust-oauth2-study/README.md

 When a purchase that utilizes a gift card occurs, we will need to identify this and respond accordingly (by debiting the account, that is).
 Again, we want to avoid polling the API to find an event; a hook would better serve our purpose.

 ## Blockchain Technology
 We will use a popular blockchain, called **Ethereum**, to store our user's store credit in a persistent, decentralized manner.
 To do this, we will need to write a smart contract that will handle the logic of keeping a balance, as well as crediting and debiting appropriately.
+From there, we will have an API that exposes the contract functions to the outside world.

 Our plan is to utilize [Truffle](https://www.trufflesuite.com/truffle) to manage our contracts throughout testing, compilation, and deployment.

+To interact with our contract, we use a [Rust crate](https://github.com/gnosis/ethcontract-rs) from Gnosis.
+This will give us a Rust `struct` that wraps our contract and abstracts away all network calls.

+To complete the blockchain slice of the stack, we will need an API that exposes these functions found in the contract.
+GraphQL is one approach that I am fond of, although regular REST is valid as well.

 Here are the following functions that we require (note they are already in Solidity):
 - `function balanceOf(string memory storeId, string memory clientId) public view returns (uint256)`